Trance-0/NoteNextra/pages/Swap/Math401/index.md

 This is a course about symmetrical group and bunch of applications in other fields of math.

-Prof. Fere is teaching this course.
+Prof. Renado Fere is teaching this course.